Michael Moore: Pets or Meat: The Return to Flint

 Moore made a follow-up 23-minute documentary film, Pets or Meat: The Return to Flint, that aired on PBS in 1992.
 It is based on Roger & Me.
 The film's title refers to Rhonda Britton, a Flint, Michigan resident featured in both the 1989 and 1992 films, who sells rabbits as either pets or meat.

 Canadian Bacon

-Moore's 1995 satirical film Canadian Bacon features a fictional U.S. president (played by Alan Alda) engineering a fake war with Canada in order to boost his popularity.
+Moore's 1995 satirical film Canadian Bacon features a fictional U.S. president (played by Alan Alda) engineering a fake war with Canada to boost his popularity.
 The film is also one of the last featuring Canadian actor John Candy.
 Some commentators in the media felt the film was influenced by the Stanley Kubrick film Dr. Strangelove.

 The Big One

 Moore's 1997 film The Big One documents the tour publicizing Moore's book Downsize This!
 Random Threats from an Unarmed American, in which he criticizes mass layoffs despite record corporate profits.
 Among others, he targets Nike for outsourcing shoe production to Indonesia.